smolnaim/HousePricesPredictionModel/README.md

 # House Prices Prediction Model

 ## Overview
-This project involves predicting house prices using a Random Forest Model.
+In this project I predict house prices using a Random Forest Model.
 The model is built using variables that have a correlation of 0.6 or higher with the target variable, `SalePrice`.
-The project includes an exploratory data analysis (EDA) to select the most relevant features for training the model.
+The project also includes an exploratory data analysis (EDA) to select the most relevant features for training the model.

 ## Table of Contents
 - [Installation](#installation)